wordslab-org/wordslab-notebooks/README.md

 Make sure that the directory you choose is not automatically mirrored in the cloud by a tool like OneDrive or DropBox.
 The virtual machine disk is represented by a single file which gets very large and changes constantly.

-2. Open a Windows Terminal and navigate to the parent directory.
+#### 2. Open a Windows Terminal and navigate to the parent directory

 If the Windows Subsystem for Linux is already installed on your machine: press the [Win + x] keys to open the Quick link menu, then the [i] key to open a Terminal without elevated privileges.